A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: Numerical results

-According to Fig.~\ref{fig:3}, the STAR-RIS is placed at the origin $(0,0,0)\,\mathrm{m}$, while the BS is located at $(20,30,0)\,\mathrm{m}$.
-The number of users in the transmission and reflection regions are assumed to be equal, i.e., $K_{\text{T}}=K_{\text{R}}$.
-The random position of user $k$ can be expressed in spherical coordinates as
+According to Fig.~\ref{fig:3}, the STAR-RIS is placed at the origin $(0,0,0)$~m, while the BS is located at $(20,30,0)$~m.
+The numbers of users in the transmission and reflection regions are assumed to be equal, i.e., $K_\text{T} = K_\text{R}$.
+The random position of user $k$ is expressed in spherical coordinates as